Andriy Husin: FC Khimki

 In the summer of 2009 he signed with the Russian club FC Khimki.
 He left the club before playing any official games when he received two injuries in a short time and decided he is not ready to play on the Russian Premier League level at the time.

 International career

 Following the 2006 FIFA World Cup, Husin announced his retirement from international football, ending a successful 13-year international career with the Ukraine national team.
 When announcing his international retirement he praised Ukraine's achievement of reaching the quarter-finals in their first appearance in the tournament, in which he played an instrumental role for the Ukrainian team.
 However, on 15 August 2006, following lengthy conversations with his teammates, Husin announced his decision to remain in the Ukrainian team for the time being.

 Personal life and death

-Husin died in a motorcycle crash in Kyiv on 17 September 2014.
+Husin died in a motorcycle crash at Kyiv's Autodrom Chayka on 17 September 2014.
 He was survived by his wife and three children.